robchendev/FRET/README.md

 ## Deployment

-The method of deployment is up to you, I'm personally self-hosting F.R.E.T. on a VPS.
+If you want to use this bot for your own personal use, the method of deployment is up to you.
+I'm personally self-hosting F.R.E.T. on a VPS.

 Do note: Make sure F.R.E.T.'s role is higher than any of the roles you plan to give using F.R.E.T., I haven't yet made any error checking for this so your F.R.E.T. will just terminate if it encounters this error.
 The hierarchy of F.R.E.T. won't affect your server because it'll only have the permissions you set for it, no matter how high it is on the role hierarchy.